-1. Content can be found at https://openstax.org/books/anatomy-and-physiology/pages/12-1-basic-structure-and-function-of-the-nervous-system consists of sensory neurons and motor neurons.
+The nervous system has two major components: the central nervous system (CNS) and the peripheral nervous system.
+See Figure 4.1.
+The central nervous system (CNS) is composed of the brain and the spinal cord.
+Theperipheral nervous system includes nerves outside the brain and spinal cord and consists of sensory neurons and motor neurons.
 Sensory neurons sense the environment and conduct signals to the brain that become a conscious perception of that stimulus.
 This conscious perception may lead to a motor response that is conducted from the brain to the peripheral nervous system via motor neurons to cause a movement.
-Motor neurons consist of the somatic nervous system that stimulates voluntary movement of muscles and the autonomic nervous system3 that controls involuntary responses.
+Motor neurons consist of the somatic nervous system that stimulates voluntary movement of muscles and the autonomic nervous system that controls involuntary responses.
 This chapter will focus on the autonomic nervous system.